KChen-lab/Cyclum/README.md

 cd Cyclum
 pip install .
 ```
-:warning: **This will install cyclum and its dependencies to your system, which effects more than just this directory.** Thus, we highly recommend virtual environment such to avoid messing up your system / breaking dependencies of other software.
+:warning: **This will install cyclum and its dependencies to your system, which affects more than just this directory.** Thus, we highly recommend virtual environment such to avoid messing up your system / breaking dependencies of other software.
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) may be a good choice if you have not already installed one.

 ## Use as portable software
 You can also use cyclum as a portable software, without installing.
 All the notebooks contains code that add cyclum to the path, so that you can run them directly.
 However, please make sure the dependencies are fulfilled.